-Equipment is recorded at cost less accumulated depreciation calculated using the straight-line method over its estimated useful lives of two years for geological equipment.
+Equipment is recorded at cost less accumulated amortization calculated using the straight-line method over its estimated useful lives of two years for geological equipment.
+Computer software useful life will be determined once fully implemented.
+Amortization of an asset begins once it is available for use.